GuruMaps/iOSManual/03-settings.md

 * **Offline** allows to use the App completely offline and not to worry about roaming charges.
 Even if you have full Cellular or WiFi internet connection, the App will act like the connection is ‘off’.

 ## Vector Maps Settings {#VectorMapsSettings}

-This section describes the vector maps related settings within the App.

 ### Download Maps